aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/GetInput.md

 Otheriwse (the player is in a `submarine` and it's not an interaction), the input is ignored and nothing happens.

 ## Ability input
-This input is processed on its own if all of the following conditions are fufilled (it doesn't require the input to be pressed in any way, check below for details):
+This input is processed on its own if all of the following conditions are fufilled (it doesn't require the input to be pressed in any way because its release is also processed here, check below for details):

 - We aren't in a instance.`pause`, instance.`minipause` or instance.`inevent`
 - `action` is false (no [DoActionTap](Actions/DoActionTap.md) is in progress)